sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.connectivity.downstreamKbps, --downstreamKbps               This option requires --connectivity be set to "custom".
   --browsertime.connectivity.upstreamKbps, --upstreamKbps                   This option requires --connectivity be set to "custom".
   --browsertime.connectivity.latency, --latency                             This option requires --connectivity be set to "custom".
-  --browsertime.connectivity.engine                                         Throttle works on Mac and tc based Linux (it is experimental so please use with care).
+  --connectivity.engine                                                     The engine for connectivity.
+Throttle works on Mac and tc based Linux.
 Use external if you set the connectivity outside of Browsertime.
-The best way do to this is described in https://github.com/sitespeedio/browsertime#connectivity  [choices: "throttle", "external"] [default: "external"]
+Use tsproxy if you are using Kubernetes.
+More documentation at https://www.sitespeed.io/documentation/sitespeed.io/connectivity/.  [choices: "external", "throttle", "tsproxy"] [default: "external"]
   --browsertime.pageCompleteCheck, --pageCompleteCheck                      Supply a Javascript that decides when the browser is finished loading the page and can start to collect metrics.
 The Javascript snippet is repeatedly queried to see if page has completed loading (indicated by the script returning true).
 Use it to fetch timings happening after the loadEventEnd.
   --browsertime.pageCompleteWaitTime, --pageCompleteWaitTime                How long time you want to wait for your pageComplteteCheck to finish, after it is signaled to closed.
 Extra parameter passed on to your pageCompleteCheck.  [default: 5000]
   --browsertime.pageCompleteCheckInactivity, --pageCompleteCheckInactivity  Alternative way to choose when to end your test.
 This will wait for 2 seconds of inactivity that happens after loadEventEnd.  [boolean] [default: false]